 Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Prior authorization rules may apply.
-Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests \$0 copay for Medicare covered diagnostic tests or procedures (e.g., biopsies, endoscopies, stress test, sleep study) Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood you need.
-Other outpatient diagnostic tests \$0 copay for Medicare covered lab services (e.g., blood count, stool test, blood glucose) \$100 copay for Medicare covered diagnostic radiology service (e.g., MRI, CT scan) 20% coinsurance for Medicare-covered therapeutic radiology service (e.g., radiation) \$10 copay for Medicare covered x-ray service.
+Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations \$0 copay for Medicare covered diagnostic tests or procedures (e.g., biopsies, endoscopies, stress test, sleep study) Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the firs pint of blood you need \$0 copay for Medicare covered lab services (e.g., blood count, stool test, blood glucose) Other outpatient diagnostic tests \$200 copay for Medicare covered diagnostic radiology service (e.g., MRI, CT scan) 20% coinsurance for Medicare covered therapeutic radiology service (e.g., radiation) \$20 copay for Medicare covered x-ray service.
 An additional copayment may apply if an office visit/consultation occurs at the time of the service.

-Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$100 copay for each Medicare-covered outpatient hospital observation For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+What you must pay when Services that are covered for you you get these services Outpatient hospital observation \$200 copay for each Observation services are hospital outpatient services given to Medicare covered determine if you need to be admitted as an inpatient or can be outpatient hospital discharged. observation For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask !
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospitalfree, 24 hours a day, 7 days a week.